TrevinLiberty/low-optimization-library/README.md

 and utility classes that will make your own code shine by comparison in even the simplest of tests!
 Written for maximum inefficiency, these STL-style C++ containers are guaranteed to be orders of magnitude slower than even your naivest implementation.
-Benchmark your own utility classes against ours for impressive results that are sure to impress your friends!
-Or, throw a few into random pieces of code at work!
-You're sure to look like a hero to your co-workers when you're able to make huge performance improvements to the codebase with the flick of a keystroke!
+Benchmark your own utility classes against ours for landslide results that are sure to impress your friends!
+Or, throw a few into your own code at work!
+You're sure to look like a hero to your co-workers later when you're able to make huge performance improvements to the codebase with the flick of a keystroke!

 The possibilities are endless---with **LOL**!